Using Liquibase with MongoDB

 </dependency>

-- Specify the database URL in the Liquibase properties file.
+2. Specify the database URL in the liquibase.properties file (defaults file), along with other properties you want to set a default value for.
 Liquibase does not parse the URL.
 You can either specify the full database connection string or specify the URL using your database's standard JDBC format:

 <?xml version="1.0" encoding="UTF-8"?>